Skip to content

 Common questions

-Do you service [my suburb]?
-I cover Geelong, Surf Coast (Torquay to Anglesea), Bellarine (Ocean Grove to Queenscliff), and Golden Plains (Bannockburn, Lethbridge).
-If you’re not sure, just ask.
+I cover Greater Geelong, the Surf Coast (Torquay through Anglesea), the Bellarine Peninsula (Ocean Grove, Barwon Heads, Queenscliff, etc.) and Golden Plains (Bannockburn, Lethbridge, Inverleigh).
+If you're nearby and not sure, just ask.

 Your local WiFi specialist — Geelong, Surf Coast, and Bellarine Peninsula.